paradime-io/social-media-data-modeling-challenge/README.md

 ### Regression: Determinants of Mental Health
 In this section, I use a statistical model to explore the determinants of mental health scores, examining how various factors, including social media usage and demographic characteristics, influence mental health outcomes.
+While we did oberserve some interesting relationships in the visualisations above, we need a more robust way to understand the significance of the observations.
 For the outcome variable, we calculate the aggregate ´mental_health_score´ measured as the sum of the mental health score components.

 ![Determinants of Mental Health](https://github.com/paradime-io/social-media-data-modeling-challenge/blob/rasmus-engelbrecht/images/ols_regression.png)